osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 units type is declared as a top-level units type declaration in a property set, then the name of the units type becomes the generic type.
 However, if the declaration of the units type is embedded within another declaration such as a property, a property type, or a record field, then the units type is considered to be unnamed.
-When the units type is unnamed, the display of the base type changes from `LongRangeWithUnits` to `LongRangeWithUnnamedUnits` and the generic type refers to the named element that contains the unnamed units type.
-For example, if an unnamed units type is declared within a property, then an example of the ultimate type would be `LongRangeWithUnnamedUnits<ps::property_with_integer_range_with_units>`. `LongRangeWithUnits` has the following members:
+When the units type is unnamed, the generic type refers to the named element that contains the unnamed units type.
+For example, if an unnamed units type is declared within a property, then an example of the ultimate type would be `LongRangeWithUnits<ps::property_with_integer_range_with_units>`. `LongRangeWithUnits` has the following members:

 * `minimum`: Returns the minimum value of the range as a `LongWithUnits`.
 * `maximum`: Returns the maximum value of the range as a `LongWithUnits`.